pu2clr/SI4735/examples/README.md

 ## How to compile and upload sketches

 This library was developed to work with Arduino environment.
-There are many enviroment that you can use to compile and upload sketch to your board.
+There are many enviroment that you can use to compile and upload Arduino sketches to your board.
 The list below shows some of them:

 * [Arduino IDE](https://www.arduino.cc/en/software)
 * [Visual Studio with Arduino extensions](https://marketplace.visualstudio.com/items?itemName=VisualMicro.ArduinoIDEforVisualStudio)
 * [PlatformIO](https://dronebotworkshop.com/platformio/)
 * [Arduino Command Line - arduino-cli](https://www.arduino.cc/pro/cli)

+The most popular environment to write sketch, compile and upload is the [Arduino IDE](https://www.arduino.cc/en/software).
+After installing the [PU2CLR Si4735 Library on Arduino IDE](https://youtu.be/M9h-tlV_l-k) you can compile and upload any sketch available here by using the Menu examples of the Arduino IDE.
+Whatch the video [Installing PU2CLR Si4735 Library on Arduino IDE](https://youtu.be/M9h-tlV_l-k) to know how to compile, upload and run Arduino Application.

+Another way to compile and upload sketches to Arduino board is using the [arduino-cli](https://www.arduino.cc/pro/cli).
+See the section below for details.

 <BR>